 I’ve seen and loved many bands in my long life (60 and counting… when did the Jamfather get so old?), but none had the gravitas and impact of The Beatles.

 Well, that’s not exactly true… Elvis Presley was pretty darn close.
-From 1956 to the early 1960’s, Elvis was the king of rock and roll.
-I was too young to live through the initial Elvis mania, but even as a child, I was well aware of his existence.
-He was the first artist to make black blues palpable for white audiences.
-It was a remarkable achievement, and opened the floodgates to a wave of great British rock bands.
+From 1956 to the early 1960s, Elvis was the king of rock and roll.
+I was too young to live through the initial Elvismania, but even as a child, I was well aware of his existence.
+He was the first major artist to make the blues and similar styles originating from black musicians palpable for white audiences.
+It was a remarkable achievement and opened the floodgates to a wave of great British rock bands the decade after.

-I mention this because The Beatles were heavily influenced by Elvis, Chuck Berry, and other blues/rockabilly artists.
-Through the early 1960s, The Beatles ultimately cultivated their unique sound.
-They were not as blues-heavy as the Rolling Stones, but the early influences were there.
+I mention this because The Beatles were heavily influenced by Elvis, Chuck Berry, and other blues/rockabilly artists of the 1950s.
+Through the early 60s, The Beatles ultimately cultivated their unique sound.
+They were not as blues-heavy as the Rolling Stones, but the same early influences were there.

-Ed swiftly recognized that The Beatles were something monumental.
-He made sure that their first live televised performance in the US would be on his show.
-And, on February 9, 1964, the Beatles performed on the Ed Sullivan Show.
+Sullivan and his producers swiftly recognized that The Beatles were something monumental by the end of 1963.
+He made sure that their first live televised performance in the US would be on his show, and, on February 9th, 1964, the Beatles performed on The Ed Sullivan Show.
 This was a seminal moment in history; a day burned into our collective consciousness.

-The performance could not have come at a better time.
-The country was in a deep emotional depression after the John F. Kennedy assassination, and Americans were eager for anything to lift ourselves from that funk.
+The performance could not have come at a better time for young Americans.
+The United States was in a deep emotional depression after John F. Kennedy was killed that prior November and Americans were eager for anything to lift ourselves from that collective funk.

 I was in my parents’ bedroom, huddled around our sole vacuum-tube-television with my two brothers, my Mom, and my Dad.
 What we saw changed everything.
 The long hair, the sharp suits, the cute well-scrubbed faces, the infectious personality, the audience of hysterical teenage girls, and the music… Oh their magnificent music!
 Beatlemania, broadcast live, right in our own home.